 Grassroots advocacy campaigns revolve around issues that directly affect individuals.
 This means that participants of your movement are highly motivated to get on the ground and find a way to solve the problem.

 Do you have an issue in your mind that you want to resolve?

 This article takes you through the steps to get started on your grassroots advocacy campaign.
-We discuss volunteer organizing, community engagement, using the right tools, and strategy development for the success of your grassroots campaign.

 Identify your cause

 The first step is to identify your cause.
 Yes, you probably do have a cause in mind.
 But rather than look at the overarching problem, break it down into smaller solvable pieces.
 Accept that you cannot solve every challenge facing your community.
 If the issue is that of polluted water resources, the cause could be the dumping of industrial waste, sewage, or untreated wastewater.
-Once you pinpoint the exact cause or causes that you can fight for, you can go ahead with creating a strategy to solve it.
+Once you pinpoint the exact cause or causes that you can fight for, you can go ahead with creating an advocacy strategy to solve it.
 Brainstorm ideas that could lead to a possible solution.
 You will need the help of other stakeholders.
 This can include others in your area affected by the problem and organizations willing to take up the mantle for your cause.

 Prepare the literature

 You’ll now have an idea of which issue to address and the gist of how you are going to achieve it.
 Now, it’s time to put the strategy into words and create a detailed plan and campaign literature.
 This should cover grassroots campaign activities, events, and task allocation to volunteers and staff.
 Having a written strategy in place helps you align campaigning activities towards a specific goal and keep yourself on track through the duration of achieving that goal.